eworthing/soundboard-snag/README.md

 ## Output

-Files are saved to a subfolder named after the board in your current directory:
+Files are saved to a subfolder named after the board.
+By default, subfolders are created in your current directory, but you can specify a custom location with `--download-root`:

 ```
+# Default location (current directory)
 ./
 ├── starwars/
 │   ├── R2-D2 Scream.mp3